Nasadiya Sukta : The hymn of creation – Part 1

 tucchyenābhv apihitaṁ yad āsīt tapasas tan mahinājāyataikam || 3 ||

 In the third subsection (Shloka); the seer again describes the condition of the initial state.
-They say that then there was absolute darkness wrapped in darkness and nothing can be observed in that unillumined cosmic waters which pervaded the whole.
-It was then when the “One” emerged which was enclosed by nothing; arose from the depths of emptiness born from the intense power of heat[1].
+They say that then there was absolute darkness wrapped in darkness, and nothing can be observed in that unillumined cosmic waters which pervaded the whole.
+It was then that the “One” emerged, which was enclosed by nothing; it arose from the depths of emptiness born from the intense power of heat[1].

 The Discourse

-With this description of the early stage of creation; the rishis gives rise to questions which are not inclined to the classical cause-effect model.
+With this description of the early stage of creation, the rishis give rise to questions that are not inclined to the classical cause-and-effect model.

 We logically prove the existence of a creator after seeing the creation because the creation is the effect and the creator is the cause.

 Here we can see that the creator is emerging from its own creation.
-Then from where did this creation come from?
-The creator with a single windless breath came out as an entity which was the only thing enveloping the mysterious “One”.
+Then, from where did this creation come?
+The creator, with a single windless breath, emerged as an entity that enveloped the mysterious “One”.

 We shall discuss more on this in my next article.
 Stay tuned.

 [1] The heat that was enveloped within the “One” at the moment of creation is known as “Hiranya Garbha” in Sanskrit.
-It means something which carries an immense form of heat and light (a glow compared to dazzling gold) in its womb.
-[Authors Note]
+It means something that carries an immense form of heat and light (a glow compared to dazzling gold) in its womb.
+[Author’s Note]

 Excellent interpretive translation.
 Can you send me this article?
 Warm regards